LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%MagneticReadoutProcessing_library_hosted_on_PyPi.png%%

 One crucial point that improves usability for users is the simple installation of all (+mrp) modules.
 As it is created in the Python programming language, there are several public package registries where users can provide their software modules.
-For this purpose \href{https://pypi.org}{PyPI} figure \ref{MagneticReadoutProcessing_library_hosted_on_PyPi.png} is the most used package registry and offers direct support for the package installation program (+pip) shown in listing \ref{lst:setup_lib_with_pip}.
+For this purpose \href{https://pypi.org}{PyPI} Figure \ref{MagneticReadoutProcessing_library_hosted_on_PyPi.png} is the most used package registry and offers direct support for the package installation program (+pip) shown in Listing \ref{lst:setup_lib_with_pip}.

 (+pip) not only manages package dependencies, but also manages the installation of different versions of a package.
 In addition, the version compatibility is also checked during the installation of a new package, which can be resolved manually by the user in the event of conflicts.